Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Non-coherent evolution

-This equation is much simpler than the one we started from in \eqref{Start}, because matrix elements are time-independent.
-However, we note that the matrix $\mathcal{V}$ is Hermitian, so equation \eqref{Matrix2} describes the unitary evolution of the system.
-Thus, we have not lost this fundamental property by introducing simplifications.
+This equation is much simpler than the one we started from in \eqref{Start}, because the matrix elements are now time-independent.
+However, we note that the matrix $\mathcal{V}$ is Hermitian, as we can see from the explicit form \eqref{Main}, so equation \eqref{Matrix2} still describes unitary evolution of the system.
+Thus, we have not lost this fundamental property through our simplifications.

+Using equation \eqref{Matrix2}, we can estimate the characteristic timescale of the evolution of amplitudes, which we have denoted as $T_A$.
+We take the smallest nonzero element of the matrix $\mathcal{V}$ and denote it as $V_M$.
+Then the minimum possible rate of change of an amplitude is proportional to $V_M$, and we can write $T_A = \hbar / V_M$ (Fig. \ref{scales}a).

 The solution to Eq. \eqref{Matrix2} is